CTMarius/protractorStarterKit/README.md

 - Step definitions in the step definition files.
 - Page objects in the page objects files.

+### Configurin tests:

+Configurations are available in the protractorConf.js and Gruntfile.js.
+You can decide how to configure your tests, either using tags, or creating different grunt tasks to run different tests.
+You can choose to run on firefox or chrome based on the protractorConf.js file.
+One way of configuring it is by creating different protractorConf.js for each browser and then configuring separate tasks in the Gruntfile.js that make use of the two protractor config files.

 Structure may vary based on the project, number of pages, number of scenarios etc. Use the gherkin reference page in order to find out how to write smarter scenarios: https://cucumber.io/docs/gherkin/reference/

+### TODO:
+- turn baseUrl, username and password into command line parameters.

 ### Documentation: